The Cathedral Refectory

 *

-A selection of local cheeses, including Pimp Vignette, Possett Brie, Overcamp Blue, Double Gusset, Wimple Waxed, Wormingdale Pink, Farpington Goat’s Cream and Parson's Finger.
+A selection of local cheeses which may include: Pimp Vignette, Possett Brie, Overcamp Blue, Double Gusset, Wimple Waxed, Wormingdale Pink, Farpington Goat’s Cream, Potted Bishop, Parson's Finger.

 *